Sheaf counting on local K3 surfaces: Euler

-Finally, let $P_X\subset\cP_X$ be the (derived) sub\emph{scheme} of \emph{stable} pairs $(\cE,s)$ of class $(\beta,n)$; that is, $\cE$ is pure and $s$ has finite dimensional cokernel.

-The induced derived structure on $P_X$ is quasi-smooth, inducing the usual (\emph{not} reduced!) symmetric perfect obstruction theory on $P_X$.
+The derived scheme structure on $P_X$ pulled back from \eqref{shift} is quasi-smooth, inducing the usual (\emph{not} reduced!) symmetric perfect obstruction theory on $P_X$.
 Moreover the description \eqref{shift} expresses $P_X$ as a derived critical locus with weight 1 potential --- i.e. its quasi-smooth derived structure (and in particular its obstruction theory) arises from seeing it locally as

-where $U$ is a smooth ambient variety with a $\C^*$ action and $f\in\O(U)$ is $\C^*$-equivariant with weight 1.
+where $U$ is a smooth ambient variety with a $\C^*$ action and $f\in\cO(U)$ is $\C^*$-equivariant with weight 1.
 The local model about a point $(\cE_\phi,s)$ is given by the following standard construction.

-Suppose that $E=\pi_*\;\cE_\phi\in\cP_S$ has stabiliser group $G$.
-Then locally about $E$, the derived stack $\cP_S$ is isomorphic to the quotient by $G$ of the zero locus of a $G$-invariant section $\sigma$ of a $G$-equivariant vector bundle $F$ over a smooth ambient $G$-space $A$:
+Suppose that $E=p_*\;\cE_\phi\in\cP^0_S$ has stabiliser group $G$.
+Then locally about $E$, the derived stack $\cP^0_S$ is isomorphic to the quotient by $G$ of the zero locus of a $G$-invariant section $\sigma$ of a $G$-equivariant vector bundle $F$ over a smooth ambient $G$-space $A$:

-Near $(\cE_\phi,s)\in\cP_X\cong T^*[-1]\cP_S$, therefore, $T^*[-1]\cP_S$ inherits the following local description.
+Near $(\cE_\phi,s)\in P_X\subset T^*[-1]\cP^0_S$, therefore, $T^*[-1]\cP^0_S$ inherits the following local description.
 We work in the bigger ambient space $\widetilde A:=F^*$, the total space of the dual of the vector bundle $F\to A$ over the old ambient space.
 On this we have the $G$-invariant function

 given by thinking of $\sigma\in\Gamma(F)$ as a linear functional on the fibres of $F^*$.
 By $G$-invariance its derivative lies in \beq{dg} d\;\widetilde\sigma\ \in\ \Gamma\Big(\!\ker\big(\Omega_{\widetilde A}\To\mathfrak g^*\big)\Big) \eeq and cuts out Crit$\,(\widetilde\sigma)\,\subset\,\widetilde A$.
-Dividing by $G$ gives the local model of $T^*[-1]\cP_S$, with its derived structure coming from thinking of \eqref{dg} as lying in the dg vector bundle $\Omega_{\widetilde A}\to\mathfrak g^*$.
+Dividing by $G$ gives the local model of $T^*[-1]\cP^0_S$, with its derived structure coming from thinking of \eqref{dg} as lying in the dg vector bundle $\Omega_{\widetilde A}\to\mathfrak g^*$.